jeremybarbet/react-native-modalize/docs/PROPSMETHODS.md

 Define if `Modalize` has to be wrap with the Modal component from react-native.

+!> Using this props, or wrapping `Modalize` with the `Modal` from `react-native` will break the swipe gestures.
+This is a known issue from [`react-native-gesture-handler` #139](https://github.com/kmagiera/react-native-gesture-handler/issues/139).

 ?> It's not recommended to pass it at `true`.
-Check the [examples' documentation](/EXAMPLES.md) to find the best way to handle it.
+Check the [examples' documentation](/EXAMPLES.md) to find the other ways to handle it.

 | Type     | Required | Default  |
 | -------- | -------- | -------- |